 Frequency of Sessions: Initially, acupuncturists might recommend one or two sessions per week, especially during specific phases of the menstrual cycle.
 Closer to ovulation, more frequent sessions may be suggested to optimize the chances of conception.

 Result of Treatment: Some individuals may experience positive results after a few weeks of regular sessions, while others may continue for months.
-For those undergoing assisted reproductive technologies (ART) like in vitro fertilization (IVF), acupuncture may be recommended before and after the procedures.
+Acupuncture may be advised prior to and during assisted reproductive technologies (ART) operations, such as in vitro fertilization (IVF).

 Preconception Period: Some individuals may choose to undergo acupuncture for several months before actively trying to conceive.
 This period allows for addressing underlying health issues, reducing stress, balancing hormones, and optimizing overall well-being.